rastapasta/foodsharing/README.md

 ## 🎉 What's implemented?

 * Login
-  * Full async login / reauthentication / logout flows
+  * Full login / reauthentication / logout flows from cold and warm start
   * Restores session if previously logged in - even if device offline
   * Using device's keychain to store credentials in a secure location
-  * Auth via email and password
+  * Auth form for email and password
   * Buttons -> navigate to web based register & password restore
   * Loading indication inside login button
   * Notification of failed login